AneeshMakkar1222/AneeshMakkar1222.github.io/Readme.md

 > 7. To open the website that you just created type `bundle
 > exec jekyll serve` command.
 After that go to browser and
 > search `http://localhost:4000`
+> 8. Copy and paste your resume (MD file) in the index.markdown file.
-> 8. Lastly, push the required files using Git desktop or by
+> 9. Lastly, push the required files using Git desktop or by
 > typing three listed commands in sequence: -
 > >* `git add --all`
 > >* `git commit -m "Initial commit"`